Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If your family loves a nice comforting bowl of spaghetti and meatballs, you’re going to LOVE the lighter version of the classic beef meatball, without missing a beat.
-These chicken meatballs will soon be on your most requested list by kids and adults alike!
+If your family loves a nice comforting bowl of spaghetti with meatballs, you’re going to LOVE the lighter version of my easy homemade meatballs!
+These chicken meatballs will soon be on your most requested list by kids and adults alike.

-Seasoned with fresh garlic, onion powder, and parmesan cheese then held together with the light and crispy Panko breadcrumbs, these chicken meatballs yield a very tasty meatball every time.
-We especially love them served over cooked pasta with marinara sauce.
+Seasoned with garlic, onion powder, and Parmesan cheese then held together with Panko breadcrumbs, these baked chicken meatballs are tasty every time.
+Serve over cooked pasta with marinara sauce or try them on a meatball sub!

 It takes only a handful of ingredients and a few pantry staples to make these addictive and easily customizable chicken meatballs.